Commonwealth Offices, Townsville: Description

 The Commonwealth Offices, a three-storeyed building with subfloor, is a rendered masonry structure with a triple corrugated iron hipped roof concealed behind a parapet wall.
 The building, located on the south side of Sturt Street, shows classical influences in its facade which consists of four bays separated by pilasters supporting a deep cornice between each floor, with a rendered parapet with open circle motifs.
 Each bay has two arched sash windows, except the second bay which is narrower and forms the entrance, with single arched sash windows above and is surmounted by a pediment with a plaster sculpture of the Townsville City seal.
 The entrance has an arched door, with a cantilevered metal awning, located midway between the ground floor and subfloor.
 The western bay has a large arch with iron gates which accesses a driveway to the rear of the building.

-The side and rear elevations have been altered, with some windows enclosed, window openings added at the southern corner, metal louvre sunshading attached and a rear steel fire stair.
+The side and rear elevations have been altered, with some windows enclosed, window openings added at the southern corner, metal louvre sun-shading attached and a rear steel fire stair.

 Internally, the building has been refitted several times.
 The split level foyer has a hydraulic lift with a staircase either side, a sloping ceiling, timber veneer wall panelling and vinyl tiles.
 A staircase is located in the northern corner and false ceilings with air conditioning have been installed.
 Each floor has cast iron columns, some concealed by partition walls creating offices and corridors.